Mercury Records, released April 1987

 But apart from Keep Your Distance‘s singles – all of which stand up pretty well these days – the album’s deep cuts showcase what the band were all about: the rather lovely ‘Red Lights’ and shimmering ‘Know What You Know’ are a winning fusion of Sade and Little Feat.

-Anderson was dumped by the band just three months after the album’s release.
-He kvetched about it to Q Magazine in the December 1987 issue, saying ‘I suppose it could have been down to looks…’ Ben V-P disagreed, saying Anderson’s replacement ‘was just a better player’.
+Andersen was dumped by the band just three months after the album’s release.
+He kvetched about it to Q Magazine in the December 1987 issue, saying ‘I suppose it could have been down to looks…’ Ben V-P disagreed, saying Andersen’s replacement ‘was just a better player’.
 What did Toby do after Curiosity?
 A Discogs search doesn’t reveal much beyond a few sessions for Belouis Some.

 Curiosity’s impact was sudden, but their success short-lived.
 Why?
 Sacking a key songwriter and then waiting two years to release a follow-up didn’t help.
 Also their good looks and immediate success skewed record company expectations which would subsequently be almost impossible to fulfill, and also possibly blunted their musical potential.
 Who knows what else they could have achieved?
 With a bit of luck and better guidance, they might have developed into a Simply Red-style soft soul/funk band, if that’s what they wanted to do.